-Figure 3-3 shows the main menus (Menu A and Menu B) of the system control and the two Setup menus.
+Figure 3-4 shows the main menus (Menu A and Menu B) of the system control and the two Setup menus.

 The Setup procedure is intended for qualified service personnel only.
 The APPLICATION password must be entered to modify the Setup submenu fields.
-Refer to PASSWORD Menu in this section to enter password and to save menu changes.

-To display the two Setup menus, press the

-MORE>> button in Menu A and then the SETUP button in Menu B.
+Refer to Modifying Setup/Adjust Submenus in this section to enter password and to save/continue menu changes.
+To display the two Setup menus, press the MORE>> button in Menu A and then the SETUP button in Menu B.